open-source-cooperative/keyring-core/README.md

 ## API changes

-There are some changes in the API relative to that in the [keyring crate v3](https://crates.io/crates/keyring/3.6.2.
+There are some changes in the API relative to that in the [keyring crate v3](https://crates.io/crates/keyring/3.6.2).
 Both client and credential store developers will need to make changes.
 Developers should read the [keyring-core design document](https://github.com/open-source-cooperative/keyring-rs/wiki/Keyring-Core) to better understand the new API.

 ### Client changes

 * In the older API, credential stores were fairly opaque, exposing only a credential builder function (which was a   singleton).
 In the current API, credential stores are richer objects with their own lifecycle, so `set_default_credential_builder` has become `set_default_store`, and it receives the default store via a shared `Arc` rather than an owning `Box`.
 There is also an `unset_default_store` function to release the store.
 * The new client-facing API does not reveal the `Credential` object, which is exclusively part of the credential-store provider API.
-As part of this change, the Ambiguous error now returns a list of entries.
+As part of this change, the `Ambiguous` error now returns a list of entries.
 * The new API's `get_credential` call now fails if there is no existing credential for an entry, and returns an entry rather than a credential.
+* The `new_with_target` API has been replaced by `new_with_modifiers`, where `target` is just one of the possible keys in the modifiers map.
+Check your credential store to see if `target` is accepted as a modifier key.
 * The new API exposes credential search and returns entries for all the matching credentials.
 Many thanks to @wiimmers for showing the way with his [keyring-search](https://crates.io/crates/keyring-search) crate.
 I am hoping he will integrate his search facilities into all the new credential stores.

 ## License